 You might be contemplating self-representation to save some funds, but this pathway can present its own complexities.
 The situation could already feel overwhelming, and without prior experience, handling your case independently might prove more difficult than you imagine.
 Also, chances are that the outcome might not be as favorable as when handled by an expert.

 Without a traffic violation attorney on your side, you could end up dealing with fines and potential future losses resulting from an offense.
-Therefore, consider consulting an attorney in Tampa regarding your circumstances.
+Therefore, consider consulting an attorney regarding your circumstances.
 By entrusting your case to a seasoned and knowledgeable lawyer, you can reduce both potential fines and stress levels.

 Preparing Your Defense for Traffic Citations